chenxing3/Waveman/README.md

     $ python Training.py

-It require tfrecord file to train and valid.
+It requires tfrecord file to train and valid.
 Please configure --TrainNum equal to the total number of train images.
 Currently only provide model BatNet (until 18/12/2018).

 All the model are stored in the folder ./logs